-The Foundation seeks to be an active owner and incorporate ESG issues into its ownership policies and practices by working collaboratively with its investment managers and / or other investors to:
+The Foundation seeks to be an active owner and incorporate sustainability issues into its ownership policies and practices by working collaboratively with its investment managers and / or other investors to:

-- Engage with portfolio companies both directly and indirectly to change behaviours; - Align with governance best-practice by exercising voting rights; - Use the expertise of specialist providers of research and proxy voting services; - Advocate on issues that improve societal outcomes.
+- Engage with portfolio companies both directly and indirectly to change behaviours; - Align with governance best-practice by exercising voting rights: - Use the expertise of specialist providers of research and proxy voting services; - Advocate on issues that improve societal outcomes.

 The Foundation takes a pragmatic approach to responsible investment and encourages further evolution in pursuit of continuous improvement.
-However, to ensure its portfolio is efficiently managed and highly diversified, the Foundation may invest via fund managers' pooled products.
+However, to ensure its portfolio is efficiently managed and highly diversified, the Foundation may invest via investment managers' pooled products.
 In doing so, the Foundation recognizes that:

-- the Foundation has limited influence over the ownership of securities within such pooled products; and - at times, there may be ownership in securities of companies or activities that some stakeholders may not approve of.
-Generally, these positions will be a very small fraction of the overall portfolio.
-There is often no cost-effective way of identifying and excluding these companies from the investment universe of several thousand companies.
-However, we continuously engage with fund managers and seek investment options that minimise the risk of investing in companies that do not meet the Foundation's responsible investing standards.
+- the Foundation has limited influence over the ownership of securities within such pooled products; and - at times, there may be ownership in securities of entities or activities that some stakeholders may not approve of.
+There is often no cost-effective way of identifying and excluding these investments from the vast investment universe.